- 2.5.1 Markov Processes

 View Solution

-Approximately $41\%$ of freshman will be in a relationship by the beginning of their sophmore year.
+Approximately $41\%$ of freshman students will be in a relationship by the beginning of their sophomore year.

 Notice that in our first example, the values of the $X_3$ and $X_{12}$ are very close.
 In fact compute